Table of contents

 I won't attempt to deal with this second interpretation more than I have already done.

 Given our opposition to political leaderships, anarchists can be drawn to the first interpretation, which would hold that Hamas only follows calculations to maintain an exclusive grip on authority.
 Structurally, we know that political leaderships alienate power from the people and act to reproduce this alienation.
 Anarchists' opposition to political leaderships is based on a reputable analysis, but is also manifested by a healthy, visceral contempt for leaders.
-Western politicians lend themselves easily to this disdain: opportunists, cynicals, hypocrites, above all consequences that common people have to face.
+Western politicians lend themselves easily to this sentiment: opportunists, cynicals, hypocrites, above all consequences that common people have to face.
 But we should also recognize that not all leaders are the same.
 Not all leaders are part of an opportunistic elite that calls for war knowing all too well they will never have to see a trench or hear a bullet.
 Palestinian resistance leaders are Palestinians.
-They live in the same refugee camps, besieged and raided by the colonial army, they get imprisoned for decades at a time, they get tortured.
-Their houses get bombed, they see their relatives die in their arms.
+They live in the same refugee camps, besieged, bombed raided by the colonial army, they get imprisoned for decades at a time, they get tortured.
+Their houses get targeted, they see their relatives die in their arms.
 They suffer and mourn when their families, friends and countrymen/women are murdered.

 As for the analysis, we should recognize once again the deep complexity in how Hamas thinks and acts.
 As a force of government and a political movement, Hamas is driven by sincere dedication to ideals as well as by the desire to maintain its authority.
 The contradiction is only apparent.
 It is logical (and, I believe, perfectly consistent with anarchist analyses) that when an organization that is strongly moved by ideals of (national) liberation conquers a state apparatus -- or something resembling a state, as in the case of Gaza -- rather than abolish it, it will start identifying the interest of the people and the struggle with its own ability to remain in a position of power.